 And if you ever want to add or remove items, change quantities, change the schedule, or anything else, just let us know, and we will make the change for you.
 Simple.

 Never Out of Stock

-You never have to deal with out of stock roaches.
-We take all existing recurring orders into account when we list stock quantities on our website, so your roaches are never backordered.
+You never have to deal with out-of-stock roaches.
+We take all recurring orders into account when listing stock quantities on our website, so your roaches are never back ordered.
 For you, they’re always in stock, no matter what the stock status says on our website.
-If an item in your recurring order goes “out of stock” on our website, you’re still covered.
+If an item in your recurring order goes out of stock on our website, you’re still covered.
 If for some reason we were unable to fill your recurring order, we would contact you to let you know.
 So far, that has never happened.

 Easy to Start and Manage

 Recurring shipments are super easy to create and manage.
 Just choose your roaches, select a shipping schedule, and complete checkout.
 That’s it.
 You don’t have to do anything else unless you want to make changes.